srid/notaskinnerbox/README.md

     $ lein ring server  # have you run `lein deps` first?

 The default page gives you the top posts at stackoverflow.com since last week.
-To load an arbitrary StackExchange site, go to URL /se/<sitedomain>; eg:
+To view an arbitrary StackExchange site, go to URL /se/<sitedomain>; eg:
 `/se/skeptics.stackexchange.com`.
-Further, URL format accepts tagname and number of days; see routes.clj for details.
+Further, the URL format optionally accepts a tagname and the number of days; see `routes.clj` for details.

 The app uses Ring, Compojure and Enlive.
 It can be seemlesly deployed to Heroku or Stackato.